stensonb/sfmcauth/README.md

 This system authenticates users to the SFMC system, and allows users to connect their local minecraft client to sfmc.siliconvortex.com via SSH tunnel.

 # Client
-On startup, a keypair will be created, and stored in the OS's keystore.
-The user is authenticated via Discord, and sends the OIDC code, along with private key, to sfmcsigner.siliconvortex.com to get signed.
+On startup, a keypair will be created.
+The user is then authenticated via Discord, and sends the OIDC code, along with public key, to sfmcsigner.siliconvortex.com to get a short-lived, signed certificate.

 Once signed, this client opens an SSH connection to sfmcssh.siliconvortex.com and port-forwards localhost:2345 to the remote host.